dtekcth/dtek.se/README.md

 create a superuser for the admin interface.
 (For now, the site is just static content, meaning the admin interface is unused and creating a superuser might not be necessary.
 It feels like it might be a good idea to do it anyway, though).
-To do this, start up the container and run `(sudo) docker-compose exec web /bin/sh -c "python3 manage.py createsuperuser`.
+To do this, start up the container and run `docker compose exec web /bin/sh -c "python3 manage.py createsuperuser`.

 # How the site works